-Leave the damn guide book HOME
+Sometimes you ought to leave the damn guide book HOME.

 Not that they don’t have any merit.
 Jeez.
 If not for the Lonely Planet, I never would have found that wonderful French astronomer in Chile who dazzled me on my birthday with a celestial light show that made van Gogh’s Starry Night look like child’s play.
 Thank you, Alain Maury.